Red Huckleberry (Vaccinium parvifolium)

 Baldhip Rose (Rosa gymnocarpa)

-“gymmnocarpa” means naked fruit.
+The term “gymmnocarpa” means naked fruit.
 The sepals on this rose species fall off early, leaving the rosehip bald or ‘naked’.

 Rosa gymnocarpa